Mojaloop Project Background

 Designed to provide a reference model for payment interoperability, the Mojaloop Foundation’s open source software, Mojaloop (the word “Moja,” meaning “one” in Swahili), can be used to overcome barriers that have slowed the spread of digital financial services.

-The Mojaloop open source software uses a set of eight principles that the Mojaloop Foundation members and community believe are required for payments systems to be inclusive, including:
+The Mojaloop open source software uses a set of eight principles that the Mojaloop Foundation members and community believe are required for payments systems to be inclusive.
+These principles are attributed to the Bill & Melinda Gates Foundation’s Level One Project and include:

 - Open-loop interoperability between providers